Overthinking is a common excuse to not take action.

 Decisions aren’t really binary between reversible and irreversible.

-But we can make irreversible decision more reversible.
+But we can make irreversible decisions more reversible.

 Making irreversible decisions, reversible